Campus Freedom Index

 Equity Services is an office created to administer the RWLE Policy.
 Equity Services is described by senior administration as having the ability to “monitor” and “oversee” events and issues on campus.
 Such was the case in 2010 when the President’s report cited the role Equity Services played in monitoring controversial events such as Israel Apartheid Week.

-U of M’s policy on Inappropriate or Disruptive Student Behaviour does not include protection against the disruption of extra-curricular events.
+The U of M does not have any policies available protecting against the disruption of extra-curricular events.

 The non-profit organization Canadian Palestine Support Network made room bookings on behalf of the de-ratified but still active student group Students Against Israeli Apartheid for the week of March 17-21, 2014, to hold its annual Israeli Apartheid Week event.
 U of M Conference & Catering Services reserved the high-traffic Fireplace Lounge for three of the events, but later moved them last-minute to out-of-the-way spaces on campus.
 Conference & Catering cited an “operational procedure and best practice” which excludes third-party groups from renting the Fireside Lounge, however, no such policy is publicly available.